pantheon-systems/documentation/source/content/external-libraries.md

 ## wkhtmltopdf

 [wkhtmltopdf](https://wkhtmltopdf.org/) allows you to create a snapshot or capture the content of a web page easily in a PDF.
+Wkhtmltopdf version `0.12.5 (with patched qt)` is currently installed on the Pantheon Platform.
+For more information regarding the qt patch, please read the wkhtmltopdf [explanation](https://wkhtmltopdf.org/status.html).

 wkhtmltopdf can be found on your application container at `/srv/bin/wkhtmltopdf`.
 To use it, install or create a compatible plugin or module: